Texas« Previous Entries

 c) Virginia Wieringa: Prayer, mixed media collage Virginia and I met about four years ago on an Artists’ interactive website, wetcanvas.com, and I think she still participates there under the avatar name “Veedubya”.
 I’m positive she’d love to meet you there too.
 Virginia has well-developed drawing and painting abilities and currently experiments intuitively with mixed media collage.
 Her work, no matter what the media, reflects her open-mindedness and strong sense of spirituality.
 Formerly an Art teacher, she’s fun to write to because she puts up with my inner-most silly self and doesn’t hold back her own.
 My favorite work of Virginia’s are the subtly symbolic collages, and some of the more vivid, energetic paintings that are about two phases pre-Realism.

-Bird Party, Watercolors on molded 140 lb watercolor paper – in progress.
+Bird Party, watercolors on molded 140 lb watercolor paper, work in progress.

 I’m not exactly sure where this is headed, but shapes were cut out of the painting, the paper drenched , folded , stretched and sculpted.
-Every evening just before sunset in the Dallas-Fort Worth area Grackles, blackbirds, Starlings and pigeons gather on lawns, parking lots, overhead wires and cables, rooves and trees.
+Every evening just before sunset in the Dallas-Fort Worth area Grackles, blackbirds, Starlings and pigeons gather on lawns, parking lots, overhead wires and cables, roofs and trees.
 The event is unique to this area as far as I know, and exciting beyond words to be amongst the thousands and thousands of birds.
 Here is a previous piece on the subject.

-Trumpet Flowers, San Antonio Riverwalk, Texas –12 x 16 inches value study in progress, Tombo pen wash on 140 lb.
+Angel’s Trumpet value study, San Antonio Riverwalk, Texas –12 x 16 inches Tombo pen wash on 140 lb.
 WC paper.

 The Tombo pen is a two-in-one water-soluble marker available in colors as well as black.
 One tip is medium-fine and the other looks and behaves like a Chinese paintbrush, where thickness of lines can be controlled.
 What’s more difficult to control is that black once it’s on the page!
-The edge of the ledges on the bridge here were much brighter, but could not be lightened without making a mess of the surrounding areas, so they are OK.
 It’s something to pay attention to when painting the colored version.